Lattice Size and Generalized Basis Reduction in Dimension 3: Introduction

-Let $k$ be a field.
-The Newton polytope $P=P(f)$ of a Laurent polynomial $f\in k[x_1^{\pm 1},\dots, x_n^{\pm 1}]$ is the convex hull of the exponent vectors that appear in $f$.
-The total degree of $f$ can then be interpreted as the smallest $l$ such that $P$ is contained in the $l$ dilate $l\Sigma$ of the standard simplex $\Sigma$ after a shift by a lattice vector.
+In the classical case of the inner product norm, the basis reduction also simplifies significantly in the case of low dimension, as explained in~\cite{Nguen}.
+The case of dimension~3 is considered in~\cite{Semaev, Vallee}.

+In~\cite{CasCools, Schicho} the motivation for studying the lattice size comes from algebraic geometry.
+Let $k$ be a field and consider a hypersurface in $\left(k\setminus\{0\}\right)^d$ defined by a Laurent polynomial $f\in k[x_1^{\pm1},\dots, x_d^{\pm 1}]$.
+The {\it Newton polytope} $P=P(f)$ of $f$ is the convex hull of the exponent vectors that appear in $f$.
+The total degree of $f$ can then be interpreted as the smallest $l$ such that $P$ is contained in the $l$ dilate $l\Delta$ of the standard simplex $\Delta$ after a shift by a lattice vector.
 Let $A=(a_{ij})$ be a unimodular matrix, that is, all entries in $A$ are integers and $\det A=\pm 1$.
-Then $A$ defines a monomial change of variables
+Then $A$ defines a monomial change of variables $x_i=u_1^{a_{1i}}u_2^{a_{2i}}\dots u_d^{a_{di}}$ after which $f$ turns into a Laurent polynomial with Newton polytope $A(P)$.
+Hence $\ls(P)$ is the smallest total degree of a Laurent polynomial obtained from $f$ by making such monomial changes of variables.